+As images are not only forged under plain copy-move manipulations, the robustness of different schemes should be tested especially when they are under various attacks.
+Therefore, sub-datasets of various types attacks are used, including scaling, rotation, noise, JPEG compression, downsampling, to present CMFD performance.
 Fig. 8 shows the detection results of our scheme under different attacks.
 The first and third columns represent forged images.
 The second and fourth columns are detection results.
 Fig. 8(a1) and (a3) show the plain copy-move forgery; Fig. 8(b1) and (b3) show the forged fragments scaled respectively by small and large scaling factors; Fig. 8(c1) and (c3) show the images under different rotation angles attacks; Fig. 8(d1) and (d3) show the local noise with two different standard deviations; Fig. 8(e1) and (e3) are the images under global noise attacks with two different standard deviations; Fig. 8(f1) and (f3) show the forged images attacked by JPEG compression with two different quality factors; Fig. 8(g1) and (g3) are two forged images downsampled by different downsampling factors.
 It can be seen from the results that our scheme also performs well on tampered images or forged fragments under various geometric transformations and signal processing.
-In Section IV-F, we plotted the statistics as a line chart to more visibly display the overall performance of the proposed scheme compared with the others.